esy/pesy-reason-template/README.md

 # pesy-reason-template

 This the template used by pesy to bootstrap Reason projects.
-Since it contains template variables, it cannot be used on it's own.
+Since it contains template variables, it cannot be used on it's own

 If you are looking for a template repo to bootstrap your Reason project, you can